fls-bioinformatics-core/auto_process_ngs/docs/source/overview.rst

   ``140701_SN0123_0045_000000000-A1BCD`` it would be ``45``)
 * ``FACILITY_RUN_NUMBER`` is the run number that has been assigned by the facility
+* ``ANALYSIS_NUMBER`` is an optional arbitrary number that can be assigned to different analyses of the same run

 For example: